al6x/salejs/readme.md

 Cart Widget that can be embedded into sites in order to allow its users to buy products and send orders to the site owner.

+## TODO

+- Add format.js and proper phone number validation.
+- Add mail notification for the user if he provides email.
+- Add ability to set if field required.

 ## Project history

 Detailed [explanation](http://jslang.info/projects/salejs) of every step in the history